nonlinear-vibes/ODEs-and-solvers/README.md

 # ODEs-and-solvers

-Some classic differential equations and basic numerical solvers
+Small (but expanding) collection of differential equations and numerical solvers

 ## Contents:
 Solvers: